mikerochip/mikerochip/README.md

 My claims to fame are working on World of Warcraft, being one of the earliest engineers on Hearthstone, and being a co-founder of Second Dinner.
 I built the core tech and backend for Marvel Snap, without prior experience shipping backend infrastructure.
 This led to an [essentially problem-free launch](https://aws.amazon.com/solutions/case-studies/second-dinner-nuverse-case-study/)

 I'm also proud of building my C++/Lua game engine from scratch to power my self-published iOS game [Mecha Drop](https://apps.apple.com/us/app/mecha-drop/id415230800)

+Checkout some of my pinned repositories for useful Unity utilities.